technqvi/TimeSeriesML-FinMarket/README.md

 # About
 This project is about how to build time-series machine leaning to predict asset price(ETF-Fund,Stock, Crypto) and its technical indicators(Moving-Average,MACD,RSI).
-There are 2 parts such as Main-Part and Additional-Part , we focus on the former.
+There are 2 parts such as Main-Section and Additional-Section , we focus on the former.
 ### Main Packages  on Python 3.9
 - tensorflow >=2.11
 - scikit-learn >= 1.2.2